 “I have a similar research project in mind,” said one of the men.
 “Vassal’s bugs are going to be everywhere in our lives.
 People won’t bother feeling bothered by them.
 They’ll assume someone may be watching them any time, and accept it.
 That will allow researchers, including amateurs like me, to study people much more freely.

 “We’ll collect data about all kinds of things.
 Some will be what we would now call too personal.
-It won’t be just people’s age, gender, education, politics, religion, health, marital status, places of employment, buying habits, preferred entertainment, and other things we already collect.
-It will include people’s sexual preferences, finances, prejudices and biases, values, taboos, approaches to child-rearing, views about crime and punishment, and so on—everything we can think of, collected by observing people without their knowing.
+It won’t be just people’s age, gender, education, politics, religion, health, marital status, places of employment, internet interests, buying habits, preferred entertainment, and other things we already collect.
+It will include people’s sexual behavior, finances, prejudices and biases, values, taboos, approaches to child-rearing, views about crime and punishment, and so on—everything we can think of, collected by observing people without their knowing.
 It’ll be unfiltered, with no limits.

 * * *